-Blackburn Building Conservation LLC is a three generation family firm dedicated to the restoration and conservation of historic buildings.
+Blackburn Building Conservation LLC is a three-generation family firm dedicated to the restoration and conservation of historic buildings.
 Since 1936, we have sought to continue the vitality of historic structures and the decorative elements that define them.
 We strive to implement careful, efficient and practical solutions to the problems involved in conserving our built heritage.
 Most important, our multi-disciplined approach and wide ranging experience in historic conservation services enables us to tailor your project to fit within your goals and budget.
 In all of our work, we provide common sense and cost effective solutions to your historic preservation needs.

 We offer comprehensive preservation services for institutional, commercial and residential projects.
 Operating throughout the Northeast, Blackburn has completed major projects at some of the nation’s most important historic sites including the Breakers in Newport RI, the Old South Meetinghouse in Boston, MA, Tudor Place in Washington, DC and Wilderstein in Rhinebeck, NY.

 Our work is executed in accordance with generally accepted preservation guidelines, such as those identified in The Code of Ethics and The Guidelines for Practice of the American Institute for Conservation of Historic & Artistic Works, as well as the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
 Our approach is based on extensive knowledge and research.